-- Searching within some local neighborhood of current solution is a useful compromise. - Then, current solution imposes a bias on where we can search next. - If we find something better, we can update the current point to new solution and retain what we have learned. - If the size of the neighborhood is small, the search might be very quick, but we might get trapped at local optimum. - If the size of neighborhood is very large, there is less chance to get stuck, but the efficiency may suffer. - The type of transformation we apply determines the size of neighborhood.
+- Searching within some local neighbourhood of current solution is a useful compromise. - Then, current solution imposes a bias on where we can search next. - If we find something better, we can update the current point to the new solution. - If the size of the neighbourhood is small, the search might be very quick, but we might get trapped at local optimum. - If the size of neighbourhood is very large, there is less chance to get stuck, but the efficiency may suffer. - The type of transformation we apply determines the size of neighbourhood.